GavinStirling/mealplanningAPI/README.md

 This repository is the source code for a RESTful API for a Meal Planning application.

 ## Deployment
-The current plan is to deploy this API using Azure services.
+The API is deployed using Azure at https://mealplanning.azurewebsites.net/api.

 ## Database
 This API communicates with an Azure SQL database which is located on an Azure Sql Server.
 The name of the database is "mealplanning".